unmaya/solar-ds-stencil/readme.md

 This is a simple proof of concept for our internal design system, the goal is to better connect design with code while centralizing documentation.

-Super simplified components built with Stencil JS and Storyboook for documentation.
+This just renders a couple of super simplified components built with Stencil and Storybook for documentation.

 Storybook deployment for the components: https://sds-poc.netlify.app/